IanChen83/notification-store/README.md

     removed in `duration` (ms).

 - `acknowledge(key)`:
   Remove the payload from the store.
+If it is already removed, calling this function won't cause error.

 ## Internal APIs